daniaaalk/MY-PROJECTS/README.md

-# Pong Game (Python)
+# Repo for my projects
-Simple Pong game inspired by the glow air hockey game on mobile that i used to play on my iPhone 3gs
+1. Pong - a simple game inspired by glow hockey that i played on my 3gs before
+2. Atom AI - attempt to create a Virtual AI assistant like Jarvis (trying speech recognition and pulling APIs)